 What’s on this weekend: 5 things to do in Suffolk

 With so much going on around Suffolk this weekend, it’s not easy to decide what amazing events you’ll be attending.
-Hopefully our handy guide to 5 things to do will make solving your dilemma a little more straightforward!
+Allow our handy guide to 5 things to do make that decision a little easier!

 Don’t forget to bookmark this page as we update the list every Monday!